Educated Outside Canada/USA

 - Applicants should identify three referees who are registered/licensed psychologists in good standing for the past two years, and who have supervised the applicant’s work, one of whom is the internship director.
 All three referees should have supervised the applicant’s current clinical work, i.e., work within the five year period immediately preceding the application.N.B.: For reference purposes, a retired referee will be considered registered or licensed for a given application if he or she retired within five years of the applicant’s date of application for registration, and was registered or licensed for at least two years, in good standing, immediately prior to the date of his or her retirement.

 - Applicants must complete the authorization form for a Criminal Record Review and send it to the College together with copies of ID OR complete the process online through the Criminal Records Review Program.
-For more information on this option, please consult the instructions and walk-through guide.N.B.
+For more information on this option, including the access code, please consult the instructions and walk-through guide.N.B.
 The College does not accept shared results of a criminal record check previously completely with the Criminal Records Review Program for another organization.

 - Applicants must submit original documentation providing the results of a national police check or the equivalent for every jurisdiction in which the applicant resided during the five‐year period immediately before the date of application, if it is not reasonably practicable to obtain such documentation for the applicable Jurisdiction, a letter of explanation is required and will go before the Registration Committee.
 For Canadian jurisdictions, the check must be completed by the police or RCMP.
 For US jurisdictions, the check must be completed by the FBI.
 For all other jurisdictions, a national check must be completed by the police or an equivalent authority.
 Each check must be the most comprehensive check available in terms of coverage of records checked.
 Applicants must arrange for completed police check(s) to be sent directly to the College.